 Transmission: Many 2005 onward Nissa vehicles have a CVT automatic gearbox, which can be troublesome.
 The main reason for this is within a stepper motor, which fails with time.
 As a result, the gearbox will not shift, and the check engine light will be triggered.
 In most cases, the stepper motor can be replaced without removing the gearbox.
 Related Codes: P1778

-Nissan Check Engine Light Flashing
+Nissan Check Engine Light Flashing On and Off

 One thing you must never ignore is a flashing check engine light.
 This happens when a misfire on one or more cylinders is detected.
 This can easily damage a catalytic converter in just a few minutes.

-When your Nissan check engine light comes to the first step in finding why is to read the fault codes with an OBD-II scanner to retrieve the fault codes.
-Check if a local auto part store will read the codes free of charge.
+When your Nissan check engine light comes to the first step in finding why is to read the fault codes with an OBD-II scanner to retrieve the fault codes, check if a local auto part store will read the codes free of charge.

 One of the most common problems that trigger the check engine light on Nissan vehicles is a loose gas cap.
 If you recently added fuel, you may have forgotten to tighten the gas cap.

-Find a safe location to pull over and tighten the gas cap until it is on tight or clicks.
+Find a safe location to pull over and tighten the gas cap until it is tight or clicks.
 In some cases, the gas cap has to be replaced because the gasket that seals the vapor fuels from escaping can get damaged.

 Don't expect the check engine light to turn off immediately.
-It can take up to a week for the check engine light to reset on its own or you can use an OBD2 scanner to reset the light yourself.
+It can take up to a week for the check engine light to reset on its own, or you can use an OBD2 scanner to reset the light yourself.

 It is not recommended to drive your Nissan if the check engine light is flashing.